 How much does it cost to hire a ghostwriter to write your book?
-Here is your complete guide to getting the best bang for your buck.
+Here is your complete guide to getting the most for your ghostwriter fees.

 How much does a ghostwriter cost?
 There is no question that ghostwriter fees are expensive.
 It is a highly skilled, labor-intensive job.
 But there is a very wide range of pricing.

 I have known people to pay upwards of $50,000 to have a book ghostwritten.
 That is not good.

 I have also known people to pay very, very little…and that is not good, either.
 Dave Chesson of Kindlepreneur suggests a range of $5,000 to $36,000.
 That is well below what I have seen others quote, and a bit less than what we typically charge for some of the best ghostwriters available.

 Of course, a novella will normally cost much, must less than an epic fantasy novel, so price is relative.
 So, how much does a ghostwriter cost?
 That depends.
 Below are ways that you can reduce the cost of ghostwriting.

 Here are 13 ways to save on the cost to hire a ghostwriter

 Yes, the image above shows just five ways:

 But we’ve expanded the list a bit.
 So now, when you ask how much it costs to hire a ghostwriter, there are 13 ways to save on ghostwriter fees.